Morris Park, Bronx: Notable locations

 The Albert Einstein College of Medicine, Jacobi Medical Center, and the Jack D. Weiler Hospital division of Montefiore Medical Center are located on the eastern edge of the neighborhood.
 The neighborhood is also home to Bronx Psychiatric Center and Calvary Hospital.
 St. Francis Xavier School and St. Clare of Assisi School are two local Catholic schools.
 Our Savior Lutheran School, P.S.
 83, and P.S.
 108 are other local schools.

-Loreto Park, bounded by Morris Park, Haight, Van Nest, and Tomlinson Avenues, was named after Alfred Loreto, a police officer who lived nearby at 1870 Hering Avenue and was killed on July 21, 1950 while foiling an attempted kidnapping of his neighbor.
+Loreto Park, bounded by Morris Park, Haight, Van Nest, and Tomlinson Avenues, was named after Alfred Loreto, a police officer who lived nearby at 1870 Hering Avenue and was killed on July 21, 1950, while foiling an attempted kidnapping of his neighbor.
 It underwent a large renovation that was completed in 2012.
 Councilman James Vacca allocated $500,000 from the New York City Council for the reconstruction.
 Additions included a play area for toddlers, wheelchair accessible equipment, planting beds, new benches, fencing, and game tables.
 The bocce court was renovated, and a roller hockey rink was added.
-However, the Morris Park Hockey League folded several years later and the rink quickly became underutilized, leading to another major reconstruction project costing $2,000,000 that is scheduled for completion in September 2021.
+However, the Morris Park Hockey League folded several years later and the rink quickly became underutilized, leading to another major reconstruction project costing $2,000,000 that was scheduled for completion in September 2021.
+However, there were considerable construction delays and the park did not re-open until April 2022.

 Joseph Garofalo, a World War II veteran, persuaded John Dormi & Sons Funeral Home on Morris Park Avenue to display his collection of medals and war memorabilia and named it the Bronx Military Museum.
 People in the neighborhood have also contributed military memorabilia that belonged to their relatives.